 Each year offers different opportunities for members of the Dakota Combo, an audition-based group of the region’s top high school… Read More »

 Students participating in DFJE’s Jazz Artists in the Schools (JAIS) program refine their skills as musicians and develop skills in… Read More »

 The Dakota Foundation for Jazz Education works with various agencies and artists to provide, support and promote a wide variety… Read More »

 The Foundation annually funds the Youth Stage at the Twin Cities Jazz Festival, held each June in St. Paul.
-The… Read More »
+The stage… Read More »

 In addition to providing a year of scholarship support to students in the Dakota Combo, The Dakota Foundation for Jazz Education… Read More »